What are Happy Brain Groups?

 3) Family Constellations

 For 1 or 2 out of the 6 sessions, I will facilitate a Family Constellation, or we’ll do smaller constellations where everyone can participate as the receiver, a representative, or a witness.
 No previous experience is needed.
 Through this process we gain insight from the many historical influences after which we have unconsciously patterned our behavior.
 This making sense of our family history allows us greater choice as we move forward.
 Family constellation work is the quickest, gentlest, and most powerful tool I know of for harvesting the wisdom in our bodies.
 See above link for more info.

 As we fold together neuroscience, NVC, and constellations in our Happy Brain Groups, we develop and nurture the neural pathways that create emotional agency.
 This strengthens the internal and external resources that are required for taking action on what we feel, want, and need.

 I have deep love and respect for my teacher, Sarah Peyton (EmpathyBrain.com).
 Without her in my life I would not be a student and teacher of this work.

-The 6-week online video support community (via Zoom) is for anyone who is very motivated to make their brain a happy place to live.
+The 3-week online video support community (via Zoom) is for anyone who is very motivated to make their brain a happy place to live.
 We are doing a 3-week group because of the holidays, and will resume our 6-week groups in January.
 The focus for the groups starting in December is a continuation of the previous group: Turning Toward Ourselves with Warmth.
 If this is your first Happy Brain group, you are welcome to jump in!